parduino/Femora/docs/introduction/examples.rst

 Building Foundation Design
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Example of using MeshMaker for foundation design.
+Example of using FEMORA for foundation design.

 Bridge Analysis
 ~~~~~~~~~~~~~~~

-Example of analyzing a bridge structure with MeshMaker.
+Example of analyzing a bridge structure with FEMORA.

 Tutorial Videos
 ---------------

 For visual learners, we provide a series of tutorial videos:

-1. **Getting Started with MeshMaker**: Basic setup and first model
+1. **Getting Started with FEMORA**: Basic setup and first model
 2. **Advanced Meshing Techniques**: How to create complex mesh configurations
 3. **Material Modeling in Depth**: Working with various material models
 4. **Analysis and Visualization**: Running analyses and visualizing results